geotrev/bulba/README.md

 ## Browser Support

 UpgradedElement will work as-is in all major browsers, except IE11 and Opera Mini.
-The package won't include any polyfills on its own.
+The package contains no polyfills.

-If you need to polyfill, here are the features worth including:
+To polyfill the modern features, here are the necessary ones for at least IE11:

 - [Symbols](https://github.com/zloirock/core-js) (import via npm as `core-js/features/symbol`)
 - [Web Components](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs)